tommyers-dev/rlean-core/README.md

 ### useGlobalState

-Use the useGlobalState custom hook to access global state and/or the dispatch function.
+Use the useGlobalState custom hook to access global state.

 ```js
 import { useGlobalState } from '@rlean/core';